Artwork damaged or destroyed in the September 11 attacks: Cantor Fitzgerald

 In addition to losing the most lives in the attack, Cantor Fitzgerald lost the most artwork.
 Their offices on the 105th floor of the North Tower housed a gallery which held an estimated 300 casts of Rodin sculptures.

 Some of the Rodin works were recovered a quarter mile away from Ground Zero, including a bust from The Burghers of Calais, two of the three figures from The Three Shades, and a cast of The Thinker.
 After being recovered, The Thinker cast went missing, possibly due to theft.

 Citigroup

-The collection of Citigroup, whose office was in World Trade Center Building 7, contained 1113 works of art which were all lost on September 11, 2001, according to Suzanne F. W. Lemakis who was the Citigroup Art Curator at the time of the attacks.
+The collection of Citigroup, whose office was in 7 World Trade Center, contained 1,113 works of art which were all lost on September 11, 2001, according to Suzanne F. W. Lemakis, who was the Citigroup art curator at the time of the attacks.

 The Citigroup collection at the World Trade Center consisted of about 75% prints, many of which were mass-produced and were replaceable.
 Also lost were English and American antique furniture, and Asian porcelains.

 According to Lemakis, the most expensive painting in Citigroup's collection was a large mural depicting Wall Street, painted by an unknown designer.